tagohd/mono/Characters/Ednathrallor Verdensmorder.md

 # Other Notes
 - You'd think this is the true main antagonist, but she's actually [[(12) December 2020 Chat Logs#^8a0296|super chill]]
 - Tragically in love with Pauline, the horse #Cite/Movie/Shrek [movieRefType:: Shrek/Character]
 - Last name is Norwegian for "World killer", but again, she's super chill.
 Not a case of nominative determinism at all.
+Plus it sounds funny.

 #character #the-dragon #the-horse #luke-campbell #plot-ideas